Leon G. Turrou: Early life

-From 1916 to 1920, Turrou served with the French Army and was soon sent to fight on Eastern Front.
+From 1916 to 1920, Turrou served with the French Army and was soon sent to fight on the Eastern Front.
 He was wounded in an engagement with the Germans.
-In 1928, after going through a list of occupations, he was eventually hired by the Federal Bureau of Investigation headed by J. Edgar Hoover at the time.
+In 1928, after going through a variety of occupations, he was eventually hired by the Federal Bureau of Investigation headed by J. Edgar Hoover at the time.
 It was through this appointment that he became an FBI Special Agent responsible for locating and arresting Nazi German spies in America.

 Career

-After working with the Federal Bureau of Investigation for about 10 years from 1928 to 1938, Leon G. Turrou led the investigation into a Nazi spy ring operation in 1938.
-Although three Nazi spies were convicted and imprisoned and Turrou became famous, he deeply disappointed the FBI for leaking information about the case to the New York press and writing a series of articles about the case for a newspaper.
+After working with the Federal Bureau of Investigation for about 10 years from 1928 to 1938, Turrou led the investigation into a Nazi spy ring operation in 1938.
+Although three Nazi spies were convicted and imprisoned and Turrou became famous, he deeply disappointed the FBI by leaking information about the case to the New York press and writing a series of articles about the case for the New York Post.